Tanvir9290/aprioriAlgorithm/README.md

 projectProgress

 # Difficulties Facing
-* After getting two combination and then subtracting items not meeting minimum support and then making three combination from those items.
+* moreCombinations always returning sets with curly braces in it.
+Because of that our checkMin function is not working with those items.
+Returning errors like unable hash type something like that.
 # Source
 https://www.kaggle.com/devchauhan1/market-basket-optimisationcsv